Rajbandi/GCP/associate/gcloud-iam.md

 > gcloud iam list-testable-permissions RESOURCE [--filter=EXPRESSION] [GCLOUD_WIDE_FLAG …]
 >
 * **List roles**

+Testable permissions mean the permissions that user can add or remove in a role at a given resource.
+The resource can be referenced either via the full resource name or via a URI.

 > List the roles defined at a parent organization or a project
 >
 >  gcloud iam roles list [--show-deleted] [--organization=ORGANIZATION     | --project=PROJECT_ID] [--filter=EXPRESSION] [--limit=LIMIT] [--sort-by=[FIELD,…]] [GCLOUD_WIDE_FLAG …]